twistezo/articles/XSS.md

     <a href="javascript:alert('XSS')"></a>
     ```

-5. In a string inside JS code
+5. In the string inside JavaScript code

     `";alert('XSS')//` into